 - Pianists should prepare at least two works chosen from each of the following options below:

 2. Romantic OR later

 - Vocalists are required to prepare three pieces - at least one selection should be in Italian, French, or German, and one in English.
 These two compositions must be classical art songs or arias in contrasting styles.
 The third selection may be from a Broadway musical, or can be another classical work.
 Please Note: Students are encouraged to bring their own accompanists if possible, but the Music Program will probably be able to arrange for an accompanist at no charge for singers only if the candidate notifies us and sends his or her music to us at least ten days ahead of the desired audition date.

-Percussionists should include musical selections from each of the three primary percussion instruments: snare drum (rudiments, a concert etude, and a rudimental etude), mallet instruments (scales, arpeggios, a 2-mallet etude or solo and a 4-mallet solo), and timpani.
+- Percussionists should include musical selections from each of the three primary percussion instruments: snare drum (rudiments, a concert etude, and a rudimental etude), mallet instruments (scales, arpeggios, a 2-mallet etude or solo and a 4-mallet solo), and timpani.
 Though not required, the applicant may also choose to audition additionally on drum set.
 Please see the Recommended Percussion Repertoire for repertoire suggestions in each of these areas.
-Faculty may request scales and/or sight-reading as part of the audition.

 Composers should submit at least three original compositions, along with scores, recordings, software, videos, or other media that will best enable an assessment of the work.
 The compositions need not be long, but they should be varied enough to demonstrate aptitude for this major.
 Applicants in composition will have an interview in addition to auditioning on their major instrument.

-If you have any questions or would like to request a printed informational packet be mailed to you, please contact Michele Klawitter.
+If you have any questions or would like to request a printed informational packet be mailed to you, please contact Music Admissions.